 the Word is cut and polished in the tailings of the present.

 The Holy Word defines the substance of the raw material of divine parsimony

-cut and spliced in sacrifice, rendered gems from ore of human ignominy.
+cut and spliced in sacrifice, rendered gems from ores of human ignominy.

-Posted in Bahá'í Months, Bahá'u'lláh, Bahá’í, Bahá’í Faith, Dreams, Dust, Fear, Hubris, Lust, Muse, Poetry, Words
+Posted in Bahá'í Months, Bahá'u'lláh, Bahá’í, Bahá’í Faith, Dreams, Dust, Fear, Hubris, Lust, Lyric Poetry, Muse, Poetry, Words

-Tagged Feast of Kalimát, Lyric Poetry, Sonnet, Sonnets
+Tagged Feast of Kalimát, Lyric Poetry, Sonnet, Sonnets, Words